Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 The top part of the femur connects to a special socket in the pelvis called the hip joint.
 At the bottom of the femur, it joins with the shinbone (tibia) and the kneecap (patella) to create the knee joint.

-If it breaks, usually from a big impact like a fall or car crash, surgery may be needed to fix it.
+Surgery may be needed to fix it if it breaks, usually from a big impact like a fall or car crash.
 Afterward, physical therapy can help you regain strength and movement.

 Tibia (Shin Bone)

 The tibia, or shinbone, is a key bone in the lower leg.
-It is located at the front and closer to the midline of the body.
+It is located at the front and closer to the body’s midline.
 It works with the fibula and is linked by a tough membrane that allows limited movement.

 The main function of the tibia is to connect the knee joint to the ankle.
 It is the second-largest bone in the body after the femur.
-This strong bone is crucial for bearing body weight because of its sturdy structure.
+This strong bone is crucial for weight bearing because of its sturdy structure.

 Patella (Kneecap)

 The patella, also known as the kneecap, is like a shield for your knee joint.
-It is a flat, triangular bone that sits in front of your knee.
-It is a protective cover for the part where your thigh bone and lower leg bone meet.
+It is a flat, triangular bone in front of your knee.
+It is a protective cover for the part where your thigh and lower leg bones meet.

-Lots of animals, like mice, cats, birds, and dogs, have a patella too.
+Many animals, like mice, cats, birds, and dogs, also have a patella.
 But whales and most reptiles don’t have patella.

-In humans, the patella is a special bone because it starts as soft cartilage when we are born.
+The patella is a special bone in humans because it starts as soft cartilage when we are born.
 But as we grow, it turns into hard bone.

 The patella is a triangle with its point facing down.
 That pointy part is called the apex, and it connects to the patellar ligament, which helps hold everything together around your knee.